MystiCons/AIScouts/Utils/README.md

 ## Vpn

-The vpn folder has some utilities which were used to create a pptp vpn connection to labranet and keep it alive.
+The vpn folder has some utilities which were used to create a pptp vpn connection to a network and keep it alive.
 Also startup script which will launch parking detection when the system boots.

+the "labranet" file is an example file for pptp, which needs to be changed according to your target network.

-the "labranet" file requires username and password to be inputted and you should change the paths in the files.
+This implementation requires the user to add the script paths into the scripts!

 ## rename_files.py
 This script simply moves input folders files to output folder and renames them according to the output folders file count.